Medications and Drugs

 Generic Name: nelarabine (Pronunciation: nel AR a been)

 What is nelarabine (Arranon)?

-Nelarabine interferes with the growth of cancer cells and slows their growth and spread in the body.
+Nelarabine is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Nelarabine may also be used for other purposes not listed in this medication guide.
+Nelarabine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of nelarabine (Arranon)?